Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

 - You resize the window ?

 Both method will still continue to be executable, resizing the window will log "_resize_" and the click on the button will still log "_submit, [2]_".
-Ok so you probably guessed that well, but what should freak you up the most it's this "_submit, [2]_", why?
+So you probably guessed that well, but what should freak you up the most it's this "_submit, [2]_", why?

 Because you explicitly destroyed the timesheet, and this big fat array is **still in memory!**

-So always, always remove references on your objects, without that, the browser is unable to free the memory.
-We always forgot this .off()/removeEventListener() call.
+In fact has you didn't have removed these bindings, there is still a reference on this object (on methods of it actually) and the browser is not able to remove it from the memory.
+So never forgot to call```.off()/removeEventListener()```.

-And keep in mind, when you bind an event to a method: ```$btn.on('click', timesheet.submit);```, doing that a second time, will not replace the currently method binded to 'click', the method will be called twice!
+And keep in mind, when you bind an event to a method: ```$btn.on('click', timesheet.submit);```, doing that a second time, will not replace the currently method binded to 'click' event, the method will be called twice!